 Patients with longstanding strabismus, poor vision in one eye that has led to the development of strabismus, or ocular misalignment that results from head trauma or tumor may require surgical correction on the eye muscles of one or both eyes to achieve functional and restorative benefits.

 Adult strabismus is very common and may develop for many reasons.
 Most adults are helped through a variety of treatment modalities, depending on the etiology and magnitude of the deviation.
-A sudden onset of double vision, without a history of head trauma, is an emergency, indicating a need for swift medical attention.
+Sudden onset of double vision, without a history of head trauma, is an emergency, indicating a need for swift medical attention.